 I wanted to crawl back into a cave and cry (I did cry… a lot) and really questioned my abilities and what I was actually helping my clients achieve.
 I thought I had found my calling and my purpose, but seeing my own skillset limitation, I felt a deep sense of not being a good enough coach.
 It is tremendously painful to feel like a failure in your life purpose.

 How did you discover RTT?
 Why did you decide to try it?

-I was already practicing regression in my coaching practice by getting the client to close their eyes and locate the origins of the same feelings in the past.
+I was already identifying root causes in my coaching practice by getting the client to close their eyes and locate the origins of the same feelings in the past.
 I learned this from another therapist.
 It was effective to a certain extent, but it didn’t fully access their subconscious.
 It was very much on the conscious level.

 I knew what my clients needed.
 They needed deep, rapid transformation, and it wasn’t going to happen at the conscious level.
 I longed to find the right methods to study, to access the subconscious and effectively find the root cause and eradicate it.